 My intention is to give the correct perspectives and information to the readers.
 To me, it is a duty for any political cartoonist to be a "watchdog" to the authorities and to represent the voice of the people through art.

 SPURGEON: If a person were interested in your seeing justice, what would be the best thing to do?
 Could you use more customers at your on-line store?
 Is there a specific embassy or agency a person could contact registering their support?
 Is there an organization we can support that is perhaps more directly and effectively supporting you?

 There are many ways to help.
 Recently, Paris-based NGO, Reporters Sans Frontières

 in order to relieve me from my financial difficulties.

 Last week, Cartoonists Rights Network International (CRNI) initiated a petition urging the Malaysian government to drop all charges against me and to allow my books to be printed and sold freely.

-I really appreciate their effort and kindness.
-For those who wish to contact me, the best way is through email: since I still do not have a proper organization that I can be associated with.
+since I still do not have a proper organization that I can be associated with.